timkmecl/chatgpt-vscode/README.md

 [![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/timkmecl.chatgpt)](https://marketplace.visualstudio.com/items?itemName=timkmecl.chatgpt)
 [![Github stars](https://img.shields.io/github/stars/timkmecl/chatgpt-vscode)](https://github.com/timkmecl/chatgpt-vscode)

-This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate code or natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.
+This Visual Studio Code extension allows you to use the [ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate code or natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.

 Supercharge your coding with AI-powered assistance!
 Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more 🚀✨

-#### 📢 Currently doesn't work because the model used was disabled, try [version using GPT3](https://github.com/timkmecl/codegpt) via official OpenAI API instead ([marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3), [github](https://github.com/timkmecl/codegpt)).
+*📢 **Extension now uses official ChatGPT API!** This however means that using the extension now spends your OpenAI account's credits (0.002$/1k tokens).
+If you don't have any credits on your account, you will receive an error.*

-*It will be updated as soon as there is a functioning way to query ChatGPT model again.
-Info for building from source below.*
+*To use the free codex models try [version using GPT3](https://github.com/timkmecl/codegpt) instead ([marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3), [github](https://github.com/timkmecl/codegpt))*

 ### Links: